Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Definition of SL schemes

 and the final scheme can then be found after discretizing in time using a parameter $\theta\in[0,1]$,

 in $G$, where $U^n_i=U(t_n,x_i)$, $f^{{\alpha,\beta},n-1+\theta}_i= f^{\alpha,\beta}(t_{n-1}+\theta\dt_n,x_i)$, $\dots$ for $(t_n,x_i)\in G$,

 As initial conditions we take

 \begin{remark} For the choices $\theta=0,1$, and $1/2$ the time discretization corresponds to respectively explicit Euler, implicit Euler and midpoint rule.
-For $\theta=1/2$, the full scheme can be seen as generalized Crank-Nicolson type discretizations. \end{remark}
+For $\theta=1/2$, the full scheme can be seen as generalized Crank-Nicolson type discretization. \end{remark}